 The primary role of an electrician is to ensure that electrical currents are flowing safely and reliably through the various outlets and equipment in a particular place.
 However, while they may require the same basic skills, not all electricians are the same.
+For example, if you need a commercial or residential electrician, you can find the greatest examples of skill and great service at electrician Lubbock.
 Therefore, it is important for anyone thinking of becoming an electrician to decide which kind of electrician they would like to be.
 Below is a description of some and what they do.

 1. Industrial Electrician

 These electricians work in manufacturing, energy production, chemical plants and heavy industries.
 As a result, they handle jobs that deal with high power requirements ranging from high AC voltages to micro levels of direct current.
 They are required to understand motor controls, programmable logic and be able to troubleshoot multiple subsystems within these large industries and plants.

 They may be required to play multiple roles.
 For instance, along with an automated production line, industrial electricians may be required to repair the robotics, or repair the motors, install new electrical equipment or rewire existing systems.

 2. Commercial Electrician

 Commercial electricians work in locations that are accessed by the general public.
 As a result, a lot of emphases is placed on ensuring the safety of the electrical systems.
 They are usually hired by a commercial establishment or a commercial electrical contractor, and the systems they work on usually require lower amounts of power than industries, which can take care of office equipment and low-intensity lighting.
 In some cases, commercial electricians may have to work on some high voltage systems like the air conditioning system.
 If you need to hire an electrician, go to affordableelectricians.com.au and get a reliable one.